 Seven reasons why peer to peer loans are helpful to people with less than perfect credit scores.

 #1.
-A Smaller Footprint Means More Approvals
+Unlike a Bank Loan, a Smaller Footprint Means More Approvals

 People across the United States often struggle to be approved for a personal loan if they apply through the branch of their local bank, even with solid credit history.
 This is because access to loans has become very tight (Bloomberg) in the past few years.
 Thankfully, peer to peer lending companies run leaner and more efficiently than banks do.
 They run almost completely through the internet and have less overhead.
 As a result, they are able to offer loans to people with lower credit than banks will allow.
 Prosper, for instance, approves loans for people who have FICO credit scores as low as 640.

 #2.
-Accurate Assessments Mean More Approvals
+Unlike a Bank Loan, Accurate Assessments Mean More Approvals

 Many people deserve a line of credit, but are denied for a loan because their bank does not have access to all the applicant’s information.
 They are gently informed they have “bad” credit, but this is often said by banks who are not seeing the whole picture.
 Peer to peer lending companies, in contrast, have a remarkable ability to more accurately judge whether someone is deserving of a loan.
 This is because they can electronically pull data from a wide variety of third-party sources to fully build a borrower’s profile.
 They do this while also looking at success rates of thousands of their past loans, and this gives them the ability to approve loans for many people who elsewhere be denied.